eForms Logo

 The following people are not allowed to purchase a firearm:[1]

-• Those convicted of committing or attempting to commit a crime or misdemeanor offense of violence
+• Those convicted for committing or attempting to commit a crime of violence, a misdemeanor offense of domestic violence, or a violent offense (as defined)

 • Anyone who is subject to a valid protection order for domestic abuse